AN-Akhand/Transaction-Data-Clustering-with-NLP/README.md

 Running test script

-kmeans.model and vect_model.model must be in same directory as test.py Install requrements from requrements.txt by running pip install -r requirements.txt
+kmeans.model and vect_model.model must be in same directory as test.py Install reqiurements from requrements.txt by running pip install -r requirements.txt